 Many of the millions of Medicare enrollees in the United States are at least 65 years old; however, Medicare is also available to younger people with qualifying disabilities.
-You may also be eligible for Medicaid if you meet income and resource limit requirements.
+You may be eligible for Medicaid if you meet income and resource limit requirements.
 Each state administers its Medicaid program and may have different eligibility requirements and expanded benefits.
 Check for your state’s definitions and eligibility standards for Medicaid here.
 Or, contact your State Health Insurance Assistance Program (SHIP) to speak with an unbiased agent about how Medicare and Medicaid will work for you.

 How claims work

 Medicaid always pays last.
-In other words, it doesn’t pay anything toward your medical expenses until Medicare, a group insurance plan, and a Medicare Supplement Insurance Plan (Medigap) have paid their portions of the bill.
+It doesn’t pay anything toward your medical expenses until Medicare, a group insurance plan, and a Medicare Supplement Insurance Plan (Medigap) have paid their portions of the bill.
 For this reason, Medicaid is known as the “payer of last resort.”

-Any time you receive a Medicare-approved service, the provider files a claim with Medicare.
+Any time you receive a Medicare-approved service, your provider files a claim with Medicare.
 Once Medicare pays its share, the provider can file a claim with secondary insurance providers, such as an employer-sponsored insurance plan or Medigap plan.
-Finally, once all those insurers have paid their share of the bill, Medicaid pays its share.
+After all other insurers have paid their share of the bill, Medicaid pays its share.
 This applies to various services, including hospital care, laboratory tests, X-rays, and doctor visits.
 If you’re injured in an accident, Medicaid may require a liability insurer or a workers’ compensation plan to cover some of the costs before paying out on a claim.

 How much do you have to pay?

-For beneficiaries with dual eligibility, most health care costs are covered by Medicare and Medicaid, including the monthly premiums for Original Medicare and Medicare Advantage Plans.
-Original Medicare provides basic inpatient and outpatient medical care, but it doesn’t cover prescriptions.
+For beneficiaries with dual eligibility for Medicare and Medicaid, most health care costs are covered , including the monthly premiums for Original Medicare and Medicare Advantage Plans.
+Original Medicare provides basic inpatient and outpatient medical care, but doesn’t cover prescriptions.

 If you need a medication that Medicare doesn’t cover, Medicaid may cover some of the costs.
-Total out-of-pocket costs for a dual-eligible individual depends on several factors, including the type of plan selected (Original Medicare or Medicare Advantage) and whether you need a Part D supplement.
+Total out-of-pocket costs for a dual-eligible individual depend on several factors, including the type of plan you select (Original Medicare or Medicare Advantage) and whether you need a Part D plan.

 Can you get help with payments?

 Medicare beneficiaries with income and financial resources below a certain threshold may get help from Medicaid to pay Medicare premiums and other out-of-pocket costs.
-Several forms of assistance are available, including the Qualified Medicare Beneficiary program, the Specified Low-Income Beneficiary Program, and Qualifying Individual Program.
+Several forms of assistance are available, including these Medicare Savings Programs: Qualified Medicare Beneficiary Program, Specified Low-Income Beneficiary Program, and Qualifying Individual Program.

 Medicaid may also make Medicare coverage more affordable by paying for certain services that Medicare doesn’t cover.
 For example, Medicare doesn’t typically cover eyeglasses or hearing aids.
 Still, Medicaid may cover some or all of the cost of these items.
-Medicaid may also cover more than 100 days of care in a skilled nursing facility.
-In comparison, Medicare only pays for a maximum of 100 days of this type of care per benefit period.
+Medicaid may also cover more than 100 days of care in a skilled nursing facility while Medicare only pays for a maximum of 100 days per benefit period.
 Eligibility for these programs depends on your income, assets, and eligibility for other savings programs run by government agencies and nonprofit organizations.